Installing PowerShell on Windows

 Connect to PowerShell 7 endpoint on device

 # Be sure to use the -Configuration parameter.
-If you omit it, you will connect to Windows PowerShell 5.1 Enter-PSSession -ComputerName <deviceIp> -Credential Administrator -Configuration powershell.<version>
+If you omit it, you connect to Windows PowerShell 5.1 Enter-PSSession -ComputerName <deviceIp> -Credential Administrator -Configuration powershell.<version>

 Deploying on Windows 10 IoT Core